 Brad Ricca has written two nonfiction books and a volume of poetry.
 He teaches creative writing at Case Western Reserve in Cleveland, where he was born, raised, and still lives.
 Mrs. Sherlock Holmes is a nominee for a 2018 Edgar Award for Best Fact Crime.

 For my review of a more accomplished nonfiction book about another headline-grabbing case that garnered nationwide attention in the same era, see The case that helped put the FBI on the map.
 It’s about David Grann’s excellent book, Killers of the Flower Moon.
-However, if you prefer to read about crime in fictional form, go to 53 excellent mystery and thriller series and 18 excellent standalone mysteries and thrillers.

 For your convenience, I’ve also listed all The nonfiction books I’ve reviewed here in 2018.